 Because leasing companies often require more coverage, you can likely expect to pay more for insurance in these circumstances.
 The median annual rate increase for adding both collision and comprehensive to your policy is around $600.
 Adding collision coverage could increase your premium by anywhere from a couple hundred dollars to more than $1,000, and comprehensive coverage may increase your premium by $100 to $200.

 Ultimately, there are a lot of factors that contribute to how much your insurance policy costs.
 Because of this, it’s best to compare quotes from a few different providers to get an accurate idea of how much you can expect to pay.

-Does the type of car or loan matter?
+Does the type of car matter?

+Yes.
 New and used cars may also have varying insurance costs.
 While you might expect new cars to have more costly premiums, there are actually many things that decrease the rates for these vehicles.
 New cars are typically fitted with additional safety features that could potentially decrease the damage done to you and your car in an accident.
 This could help lower your premiums, since less damage in an accident means less money your insurer has to pay out in a claim.

 Used cars, on the other hand, are more likely to be stolen thanks to the demand for and versatility of their parts.
 This can drive up insurance rates to protect against the possibility of theft.